My Dinner

 • Add the egg whites and salt in a clean, grease-free bowl.
 Now, whisk the egg whites until you achieve soft peaks.

-4 egg whites, 1 pinch of salt
+4 egg whites, 1 pinch salt

 • While whisking, slowly add the sugar and vanilla extract (affiliate link) to the egg mixture.
 The egg whites need to be as stiff as possible.

-300 g sugar, vanilla extract (affiliate link)
+300 g sugar, 2 teaspoon vanilla extract (affiliate link)

 • Preheat the oven to 60°C / 140°F. Line a baking tray with parchment.